BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Raycasts.md

 ---

-You're not forced to set box.isPickable to false, if you need later to check rays intersection on this box for example.
+**You're not forced to set box.isPickable to false**, if you need later to check rays intersection on this box for example.
 You can set the origin point of the vector in front of the box, the direction a little further and the length that you want (l55) :

 http://www.babylonjs-playground.com/#KNE0O#7